Haas F1 Team: 2023 season

-Haas signed a title sponsorship deal with MoneyGram for the 2023 season onwards.
+Haas signed a title sponsorship deal with MoneyGram for the 2023 season onwards and competed as MoneyGram Haas F1 Team.
 Nico Hülkenberg's Formula One return was announced prior to the 2022 Abu Dhabi Grand Prix, partnering Magnussen for the 2023 season.
 Early 2023, Haas also announced that Pietro Fittipaldi remained as the team's official test and reserve driver for 2023 for a fifth consecutive season, participating in the development of the VF-23.

-The Haas VF-23 of Kevin Magnussen at the 2023 Austrian Grand Prix.
+Magnussen driving the VF-23 at the 2023 Austrian Grand Prix.